-Choosing an eye cream can be a difficult task for the average consumer.
+Choosing an anti aging product can be a difficult task for the average consumer.
 Often times, ingredients and formulations confuse people just enough to the point to where they just choose a product based on it’s marketing.
-I recommend several things to keep in mind when choosing an eye cream, and I have detailed them below.
+I recommend several things to keep in mind when choosing products, and I have detailed them below.

 What ingredients does the eye cream have?
 Are they common ingredients that you can search for in Google and read up on?
 Or are they completely bogus-sounding?